eoh-bse/minintro.nvim/README.md

 # minintro.nvim
-Extremely minimalistic intro screen for Neovim
+Extremely minimalistic startup/intro screen for Neovim

 ## Motivation
 Neovim intro screen can be extremely buggy and forced to close automatically by plugins installed such as